TarePradnyan/GazeKeyboard/README.md

   * Monitors where you look
   * Selects keys after you look at them for a set time

-* `requirements.txt`: Lists the Python libraries needed—like OpenCV and Dlib or MediaPipe.
+* `requirements.txt`: Lists the Python libraries needed—like OpenCV and Dlib or Numpy.

 ## Why This Design